Howland Capital Management LLC Increases Stake in American Express (NYSE:AXP)

-Howland Capital Management LLC grew its holdings in American Express (NYSE:AXP) by 26.6% in the first quarter, Holdings Channel reports.
-The institutional investor owned 2,443 shares of the payment services company’s stock after acquiring an additional 513 shares during the quarter.
-Howland Capital Management LLC’s holdings in American Express were worth $403,000 at the end of the most recent reporting period.
+Howland Capital Management LLC grew its stake in American Express (NYSE:AXP) by 26.6% in the first quarter, Holdings Channel reports.
+The fund owned 2,443 shares of the payment services company’s stock after purchasing an additional 513 shares during the period.
+Howland Capital Management LLC’s holdings in American Express were worth $403,000 at the end of the most recent quarter.

-A number of other institutional investors and hedge funds have also made changes to their positions in AXP.
-Moneta Group Investment Advisors LLC raised its stake in shares of American Express by 118,198.3% during the 4th quarter.
-Moneta Group Investment Advisors LLC now owns 13,732,068 shares of the payment services company’s stock worth $2,028,913,000 after buying an additional 13,720,460 shares in the last quarter.
-Norges Bank purchased a new position in American Express in the fourth quarter valued at about $911,554,000.
-Jennison Associates LLC increased its holdings in American Express by 3,431.6% in the first quarter.
-Jennison Associates LLC now owns 1,286,952 shares of the payment services company’s stock valued at $212,283,000 after buying an additional 1,250,511 shares during the last quarter.
-Alliancebernstein L.P. boosted its position in shares of American Express by 162.6% during the fourth quarter.
-Alliancebernstein L.P. now owns 1,961,999 shares of the payment services company’s stock worth $289,885,000 after buying an additional 1,214,731 shares during the period.
-Finally, CI Private Wealth LLC bought a new position in shares of American Express in the fourth quarter valued at $124,325,000.
-82.84% of the stock is currently owned by hedge funds and other institutional investors.
+Other hedge funds and other institutional investors have also recently modified their holdings of the company.
+Elequin Securities LLC acquired a new position in American Express during the fourth quarter worth $25,000.
+Chelsea Counsel Co. purchased a new stake in shares of American Express in the fourth quarter valued at $30,000.
+Lakewood Asset Management LLC purchased a new stake in shares of American Express in the fourth quarter valued at $37,000.
+Focused Wealth Management Inc lifted its position in shares of American Express by 1,400.0% in the first quarter.
+Focused Wealth Management Inc now owns 225 shares of the payment services company’s stock valued at $37,000 after acquiring an additional 210 shares in the last quarter.
+Finally, WFA of San Diego LLC purchased a new position in American Express during the fourth quarter worth about $44,000.
+82.84% of the stock is owned by institutional investors and hedge funds.

 American Express Profile